Artist: Young Jeezy

 Right, because music is usually heard, not seen.
 Or since there’s nothing visibly wrong (to the ears), you had no choice but to push deeper into dog whistle frequencies.
 Sorry, am I being too literal?
 Okay, let’s go back to you being a ginger snap:

 “a verse…that induces misplaced nostalgia shivers for classic Lauryn Hill”

 Jeez Jay, I was starting to think all the crummy writing was really just a Batman alter ego to your everyday Bruce Wayne sense of clarity.
 Now I’m not so sure.
 So you’re telling me if you got a chance to tell this fellow what you thought of his music, you’d say that it makes you think of Lauryn Hill — and shiver — but not in the right place?
-That’s hella…oh, what’s the word?…weird.
+That’s…oh, what’s the word?…weird.
 Yes, that’s it.
 Weird.

 What I’m really getting at here, Jayson, is that you’re making the road to breezier race relations a nudge harder by writing about rap like it’s a very interesting type of slime mold.
 If stuff written about black music by white men is going to be this graham cracker stiff, then maybe we should just go back to listening to the stuff because we like doing it and telling our friends what we think.